MicrosoftLearning/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_05_Lab5_Ex1_Safe_Attachments.md

+---
+lab:
+  title: Learning Path 5- Lab 5 - Exercise 1 - Implement a Safe Attachments policy
+  description: In this task, you will turn on Microsoft Defender for Office 365, which provides advanced threat protection for SharePoint, OneDrive, and Microsoft Teams.
+You will also create a Safe Attachments policy that will test email attachments for malware that are sent to recipients within the xxxxxZZZZZZ.onmicrosoft.com domain created for this lab by your lab hosting provider.
+You will configure the policy so that if an attachment is blocked, it will be removed from the email that is sent to the recipient, and a copy of the email will be redirected to Joni Sherman for additional review.
+  duration: 44 minutes
+  level: 200
+  islab: true
+  primarytopics:
+    - Microsoft Defender
+    - Microsoft Teams
+    - Office 365
+---

 # Learning Path 5- Lab 5 - Exercise 1 - Implement a Safe Attachments policy

 In this phase of Adatum's Microsoft 365 pilot project, Holly Dickson wants to create a Safe Attachments policy and turn on Microsoft Defender for Office 365.
 Doing so will provide advanced threat protection for SharePoint, OneDrive, and Microsoft Teams.